PDE > Educators > Certification > Certification FAQs > Good Moral Character FAQ

 - If I have a misdemeanor or felony conviction, will my application be denied?

 Acknowledgment of a misdemeanor or felony is not an automatic denial of certification.

 - If I answer Question 1 regarding child abuse unfounded, founded, or indicated, what will I be required to do?

-You are required to submit a current original Pennsylvania Child Abuse History clearance and a signed detailed letter of explanation regarding the investigation.
+You are required to submit a current (dated within one year of the date of application) original Pennsylvania Child Abuse History clearance and a signed detailed letter of explanation regarding the investigation.

 The Department may request additional documentation.

 - If I answer yes to any of the remaining GMC questions, what will I be required to do?

 Initially, you will need to submit: